 Implementing Fifo (First In First Out) On Media Folder To Maintain Diskspace - Bytesized Hosting Wiki

-So I have some very media hungry family members constantly adding stuff to my media folder, so instead of constantly deleting old stuff I wanted to find a script that checks if diskspace is running low, and if so, delete the oldest files added to the folder until diskspace has been recovered to a specific percentage.
+So I have some very media-hungry family members constantly adding stuff to my media folder, so instead of constantly deleting old stuff manually I wanted a script that checks if disk space is running low and, if so, deletes the oldest files in the folder until disk space has recovered to a specific percentage.

-Instructions: Copy and paste the below code into a new file called something like deleteOldFiles.sh.
+Copy and paste the code below into a new file called something like deleteOldFiles.sh.
 Then run it with the following syntax:

 ./deleteOldFiles.sh [PATH] [limit in percentage]

-For example if you want it to run on your media folder which is located at ~/media and you want it to delete files until your diskspace is no more than 90% full, run the following:
+For example, if you want it to run on your ~/media folder and delete files until disk space is no more than 90% full:

 ./deleteOldFiles.sh ~/media 90

-The script basically checks if your diskspace is higher than the threshold you specified, and if so recursively finds the oldest file in the directory then deletes it.
-It repeats this process until the diskspace is within the threshold.
+The script checks if your disk space usage is higher than the threshold you specified, and if so, recursively finds the oldest file in the directory and deletes it.
+It repeats this process until usage is within the threshold.

-WARNING: When implementing this, I would strongly advise you modify the 'MAX_CYCLES' variable to a small number - this is a built in failsafe to prevent any possible runaway scripts that may delete all your files!
+⚠️ WARNING: When implementing this, strongly advise you modify the MAX_CYCLES variable to a small number — this is a built-in failsafe to prevent runaway scripts that could delete all your files.

-WARNING2: I would advise test running this on a directory that you don't really care about - for example the Sabnzbd incomplete folder (if your queue is empty of course), before you implement it to your media folder.
+⚠️ WARNING 2: Test this on a directory you don't care about first — for example an empty SABnzbd incomplete folder — before running it on your media folder.

-If all works fine, then you can put this into a CRON job and have it run every day for example.
+If all works fine, you can add this to a cron job and have it run daily.

 #!/bin/bash